Chipdelmal/MGSurvE/README.md

 MGSurvE is a project that looks to optimize mosquito traps' placement in complex heterogeneous landscapes in an effort to minimize the time to detection of genetic variants of interest.

-Please have a look at the [documentation](https://chipdelmal.github.io/MGSurvE/) for more info and our [pypi](https://pypi.org/project/MGSurvE/) package for installation and versions.
+Please have a look at the [documentation](https://chipdelmal.github.io/MGSurvE/) for more info and our [pypi](https://pypi.org/project/MGSurvE/) package for installation.

 [![PyPI version](https://badge.fury.io/py/MGSurvE.svg)](https://badge.fury.io/py/MGSurvE)
 [![Unit Tests](https://github.com/chipdelmal/MGSurvE/actions/workflows/main.yml/badge.svg)](https://github.com/Chipdelmal/MGSurvE/tree/main/MGSurvE/test)